Your browser does not support iframes.

 Q. What is the fee for the CAT exam?

-A. The fee is Rs.
-1800 for General and NC-OBC Candidates.
+A. The fee was Rs.
+1900 for General and NC-OBC Candidates.
 However, if you belong to the SC/ST/PWD category, the applicable fee was Rs.
 950.

 Q. Where can I pay the CAT exam fee?

 A. You can pay the CAT exam fee during online registration.
 The payment of application fee should be done payment gateway.
 Use a valid credit card, debit card, or net banking facility.

 Q. When and how do I register for CAT 2019?

-A. Online registration for CAT 2016 had begun from Wednesday, August 9, 2017, 10:00 a.m. onwards and closed on Wednesday, September 20, 2017, 05:00 p.m.
+A. Online registration for CAT 2019 began on August 7, 2019 (10:00 a.m), onwards and has been closed on September 25, 2019, 5:00 p.m.
 Additional instructions for online registration and the application process are available in the Registration Guide and Registration video published on the website.

 Q. Can I use my coaching institute’s or a friend’s email address when registering for CAT?